Āpirana Ngata: Māori interests

 Throughout all this, Ngata also remained deeply involved in the affairs of his Ngāti Porou iwi, particularly as regards land development.
-He was instrumental in establishing the land incorporation scheme whereby unused Māori land with multiple owners was amalgamated under a farm manager—often Pākehā, who developed and ran the farm.
-In government he was able to arrange for the transfer of four blocks of farm land to Te Puea Herangi and her husband.
+He was instrumental in establishing the land incorporation scheme whereby unused Māori land with multiple owners was amalgamated under a farm manager – often Pākehā – who developed and ran the farm.
+In government he was able to arrange for the transfer of four blocks of farm land to Te Puea and her husband.
 He arranged grants and government loans to help her develop farms for Waikato.
 He fired the Pākehā farm manager and replaced him with Te Puea.
 He arranged a car for her so she could travel around her estates.
 In 1934, during the depression, the public, media and parliament became alarmed at the large sums of money being gifted to Te Puea and others.
 A royal commission was held and Ngata was found guilty of irregularities in expenditure and negligence in administration, but no major scandals were unearthed.
 His land projects up to 1934 had involved the expenditure of £500,000, most of which was recoverable.
 Ngata resigned in December 1934.
 Ngata fought for higher living standards for the Māori people, and was very active during an economic depression in New Zealand in the Thirties, developing large farms which provided jobs and helped to restore the dignity of many Māori.

-Ngata was knighted as a Knight Bachelor in the 1927 King's Birthday Honours, only the third Māori (after Carroll and Pomare) to receive this honour.
+Ngata was knighted as a Knight Bachelor in the 1927 King's Birthday Honours, only the third Māori (after Carroll and Pōmare) to receive this honour.